rentry/rentry.github.io/_posts/2022-05-19-joining-search-and-rescue-part-3.md

 Okay, so some background...

 For several years, my main exercise was swimming.
 Actually, it's been that way all my life.
-I started swimming competitively at age eight and continued to do so until I was 18, with year-round workouts at 6 a.m. and 5 p.m. almost every day.
+I started swimming competitively at age six and continued to do so until I was 18, with year-round workouts at 6 a.m. and 5 p.m. almost every day.
 After that, I competed in triathlon and, in college, water polo.

 I do not (like most people) have a swimming pool at home.
 Which is why, during the pandemic and the resulting gym closures, I took up mountain biking again after many years.
 It was short lived, as I dislocated my shoulder after about the third ride.
 I was out of cell range when it happened.
 I walked my bike out five miles with my shoulder in the wrong place, and I drove myself to the emergency room in my stick-shift truck with one viable arm (more about that in a minute).